bigwiv/Biopython-cn/chr8.rst

 These details are format-specific; they may not be present in other formats.
-To see which details are available for a given sequence search tool, you should check the format¡¯s documentation in ``Bio.SearchIO``.
+To see which details are available for a given sequence search tool, you should check the formatâ€™s documentation in ``Bio.SearchIO``.
-Alternatively, you may also use ``.__dict__.keys()`` for a quick list of what¡¯s available:
+Alternatively, you may also use ``.__dict__.keys()`` for a quick list of whatâ€™s available:

 .. code:: verbatim